 The European Qualifications Framework (EQF) is the framework that compares and relates different national qualification systems specializing in Europe.
 It is expected that universities would apply this framework in enhancing many aspects.
 EQF provides a standardized system for comparing and recognizing qualifications, allowing universities to communicate more effectively with each other and employers.

-Additionally, universities are intended to apply EQF to provide better opportunities to collaborate and share best practices, which can lead to more significant innovation and increased mobility for students and staff.
+Additionally, universities intend to apply EQF to provide better opportunities to collaborate and share best practices, which can lead to more significant innovation and increased mobility for students and staff.
 This article provides information about the advantages of EQF to learners, specifically of higher education levels.

 The European Qualifications Framework (EQF)